omotara100/mitre-attack-threat-mapping/labs/hands-on/T1018-remote-system-discovery.md

 From the Kali VM, I executed an Nmap host discovery scan to determine whether the target system was reachable:

 - ICMP Echo Requests (ping)
+- ICMP Echo Replies
 - Host availability checks only (no port scanning)
 - Verification that the target system was online
+- Host latency measurement
+- Basic device availability checking

 Target: **192.168.56.101** (Windows)